How Much Emergency Water to Store: Complete Guide

 - Natural sources need treatment.
 That creek on your property is an asset only with proper purification.
 Knowing how to identify safe drinking water in the wild is a genuine skill worth developing.

 - Rainwater harvesting becomes practical.
 Check local regulations first — some jurisdictions restrict collection.
+If you’re in the Pacific Northwest, you won’t lack for rainfall, but high desert regions like eastern Oregon or the Intermountain West need to plan collection more carefully.

 What NOT to Buy